 Find out more about walking the Dart Valley Trail.

-This four-mile circular walk between Thurlestone Sands/South Milton Sands and Bantham Beach provides beautiful views of two of South Devon’s best-known landmarks – Thurlestone Rock and Burgh Island – as well as unspoilt fields and a choice of two popular local pubs!
-For a little more challenge, you could start and finish at picturesque Hope Cove, itself home to two excellent eateries.
+This four-mile circular walk between Thurlestone Sands, South Milton Sands and Bantham Beach provides beautiful views of two of South Devon’s best-known landmarks – Thurlestone Rock and Burgh Island – as well as unspoilt fields and a choice of two popular local pubs!
+For a little more of a challenge, you could start and finish at picturesque Hope Cove, also home to two excellent eateries.

 All you need to know about this trail is here in our visual guide to the circular walk from Thurlestone to Bantham Beach.

 Start Bay is a haven for swimmers, sunbathers, hikers, dog-owners, foodies, history buffs, birdwatchers and just about everyone else with a passion for the great outdoors.
 There are so many points of interest along this 13-mile stretch of coastline, from the Blue Flag-awarded fine-shingle beach at Blackpool Sands, to the expansive bays at Slapton Sands and Beesands, to rugged Hallsands and finally the iconic lighthouse at Start Point.
 Best of all, you can walk it all (and further) on an unbroken trail along the South West Coast Path.
 This walk connects the traditional fishing village of Beesands with historic Hallsands, before turning inland through green lanes and patchwork fields.

 Learn more about this circular walk between Beesands and Hallsands here.